cnellington/Contextualized/joss/paper.md

 By embracing heterogeneity and context-dependence, contextualized learning provides high-resolution sample-specific predictions while retaining the glass-box nature of statistical modeling.

 ## Context Interpolation and Extrapolation
-By learning to translate between contextual information and model parameters, `Contextualized ML` learns about the meta-distribution of contexts.
+By learning to translate between contextual information and model parameters, `Contextualized ML` learns about the meta-relationships of metadata--data.
 At test time, `Contextualized ML` can adapt to contexts which where never observed in the training data, either by interpolating between observed contexts or extrapolating to new domain of context.

 To understand the significance of this, it is helpful to consider that, traditionally, contextual factors would be controlled for by splitting data into many context-specific groups.